-I’d like to follow up with some medical suggestions on how to preserve your older dog’s mental state.
-In other words, what can be done to improve canine cognitive dysfunction (CCD)?
+In this article, we’ll discuss some medical suggestions on how to preserve your older dog’s mental state.
+In other words, you will learn what can be done to improve canine cognitive dysfunction (CCD).

 Environmental stimuli might sound like a great idea.
 However, you may throw a ball 2 feet for Old Yeller and he may not even notice the ball.